EncyclopediaRed/btcamp-87826/content/about.md

           Alex's background is in Library and Information Sciences with a special focus on digital preservation.
+She currently serves as the Digital Preservation Coordinator at Virginia Tech, specializing in the digital preservation of research data, institutional repository material, and research into methods for preserving complex digital objects.
 Preservation, as a concept, applies to all fields.
+For Büt Camp, Inc., she serves as the primary point of research and sustainability.
         image: images/Alex-Kinnaman.png
       - title: Pat Bonipally
         description: >-